crypto-edu-pl/on-off-oram/README.md

 This library implements an Oblivious RAM (ORAM) for secure enclave applications.

+Oblivious RAM (ORAM) is a technique that allows a client to fully hide its pattern of accesses to memory stored by an untrusted third party, such as a cloud server.
+ORAM is costly, with a proven asymptotically logarithmic overhead that is at least \(10 \times\) to \(100 \times\) in practice.
+However, in some applications only some of the accesses to the untrusted memory may be sensitive.
+In this work, we introduce ON-OFF ORAM: an extension to ORAM schemes that allows the client to avoid the unnecessary overhead of protecting non-sensitive accesses by switching between two modes: ON, in which the client's memory accesses are oblivious just like in regular ORAM, and OFF, in which they are not.
+We implement ON-OFF Path ORAM---an application of the ON-OFF extension to Path ORAM, suitable for protecting the memory accesses of enclaves---and show performance improvements both in online and total overhead.

 This crate assumes that ORAM clients are running inside a secure enclave architecture that provides memory encryption.
 It does not perform encryption-on-write and thus is **not** secure without memory encryption.